aweymo-ui/cals_intro/content/1_intro.md

 **After creating an author name equation** so I only needed to search for authors in seven batches of 100 names rather than a bleak 737 individual searches, this compiled Web of Science data was then exported in CSV format and then imported into [VOSviewer](https://www.vosviewer.com/), a Dutch, open-source network visualization platform with excellent documentation and an intuitive interface.

-{% include gallery-figure.html img="citation.png" alt="Data visualization of multi-colored nodes against a black background labeled with the names of authors." caption="Visualization of citation impact over time of authors that contributed to work found in the Taylor Wilderness Research Station digital archive."  title="Visualization of citation impact over time of authors that contributed to work found in the Taylor Wilderness Research Station digital archive." width="100%" %}
+{% include gallery-figure.html img="biblio_01.gif" alt="Data visualization of multi-colored nodes against a black background labeled with the names of authors." caption="Visualization of citation impact over time of authors that contributed to work found in the Taylor Wilderness Research Station digital archive.
+Node size indicates the number of times the work has been cited, color and distance indicates groups formed by subject and keyword likeness and lines connecting nodes indicates shared citations."  title="Visualization of citation impact over time of authors that contributed to work found in the Taylor Wilderness Research Station digital archive.
+Node size indicates the number of times the work has been cited, color and distance indicates groups formed by subject and keyword likeness and lines connecting nodes indicates shared citations." width="100%" %}

 I wanted to analyze: